Point of Sale

 There are an endless amount of federal and state grant and lending programs for restaurants.
 Check out the TouchBistro Restaurant Recovery Navigator and your state’s restaurant association website for relief options available to your restaurant.

-The pandemic has taught operators that they need to have real-time visibility into their restaurant accounting.
+The last two years have taught operators that they need to have real-time visibility into their restaurant accounting.
 Yet, many operators still don’t have this visibility because they haven’t upgraded their systems or chosen the right accountant.

 Fortunately, funds from many of the grants listed above can be reinvested to solve this problem – it’s just a matter of finding the right technology and CPA.